 Before joining NBC4 New York in 2009, Llamas was based in Miami as a reporter for WTVJ/NBC6.
 From Blacksburg to report on the Virginia Tech massacre to Washington to cover Pope Benedict XVI’s 2008 trip, Llamas traveled all over the country and the Caribbean to deliver breaking news and investigative reports for the weekday newscasts.
 During his four years at the station, he covered eight hurricanes, most notably traveling to Biloxi when Hurricane Katrina hit the Gulf Coast.

-In 2008, Llamas became the first and only TV journalist ever embedded with the Coast Guard during a human smuggling interdiction at sea.
-The Emmy award-winning story documented how Cuban refugees are smuggled into the U.S. via "Go-Fast" boats and the Coast Guard’s mission to intercept these vessels.
+In 2008, Llamas became the first TV journalist embedded with the Coast Guard during a human smuggling interdiction at sea.
+The Emmy Award-winning story documented how Cuban refugees are smuggled into the U.S. via go-fast boats and the Coast Guard’s mission to intercept these vessels.

 Llamas was born and raised in Miami after his parents fled from Cuba during the 1960s.
 He graduated from Loyola University in New Orleans with Bachelor of Arts degrees in both Broadcast Journalism and Drama and Speech.
 Llamas also completed a program at the University of Miami’s Institute for Cuban and Cuban-American Studies, which focused on Raul Castro and Cuban-American voters.
-He currently resides in Manhattan with his wife and two daughters.
+He currently resides in Manhattan with his wife, two daughters and son.